 The Art, Aesthetics, and Materiality of the Arcade Videogame Interface: A Practice-Included JAMMA Era Arcade Platform Study

-My PhD thesis was published on the Trinity College Dublin open access repository in November 2019, and is available at the following link: http://www.tara.tcd.ie/handle/2262/90862
+My PhD thesis was published on the Trinity College Dublin open access repository in November 2019, and is available to download and read from the following link: http://www.tara.tcd.ie/handle/2262/90862

 This research presents a practice-included platform study of the arcade videogame interface as a self-reflexive art medium.
 It frames the arcade as both platform and genre, with particular focus on the mid-1980s to late 1990s, the JAMMA era.